 - If grilling, add all the squash strips and onions to a grill on medium-high heat.
 When picking up the onions, try to keep them in their rings, careful they do not break apart.
 Cook each side about 10 minutes, checking every 5 minutes to make sure they are not burning.
 Once done, remove and set aside.

-- If roasting, add the squash strips and onions to a baking sheet.
+- If roasting, add the squash strips and onions to a parchment lined baking sheet.
 Roast for 10 minutes at 400 degrees.
 Flip them and cook another 10 minutes or until cooked through.
 Turn to a broil and broil for about 2-3 minutes to brown them.
 Remove and set aside.

 Make the spaghetti